green-coder/cdc/README.md

     cargo run --example separator --release

-Note: At the moment, some examples are looking for a file named `myLargeFile.bin` which I didn't uploaded to Github.
+Note: At the moment, some examples are looking for a file named `myLargeFile.bin` which I didn't upload to Github.
 Please use your own file for testing.

 ### License